 Hiring him for a romantic role is probably not where his talent last.
 What I mean here is, know where your good at, get recognized for this, build a name, a trademark, a brand, and dig deep in that field so every time people think about it, they will think of you.
 By saying no to clients that don’t correspond to your profile and focusing on clients who wish to learn from your philosophy, your knowledge, and applications, you are automatically creating that brand and that name you want.

 Wrap-Up: Learn To Apply These 4 Basic Points

 - You can work endless hours to build your business, but sooner or later, you’re going to lose your mind if you don’t plan some ways to be time-efficient

 - Individualization is not about creating ”whole new” ways of working out for everyone.
 It’s about assessing what your client needs, and find the right template for him.
 Build a model you trust in, and tweak them, make small changes to fit a client’s need.

 - Fix a schedule and respect it.
 Stop working a bit here and there, stop answering clients anytime, any day.
-You don’t get to the garage when it’s close; you wait until its open.
+You don’t get to the garage when it’s close; you wait until it’s open.
 Be a business, not an open house.
-Invest time with your families, friends, have other hobbies, play a sport, music, collect stamps I don’t care, and do things that make you a better human.
+Invest time with your families, friends, have other hobbies, play a sport, music, collect stamps I don’t care about, and do things that make you a better human.